pegwymonie/okra/README.md

 Lessons:
 * lessons are how characters grow and learn
 * lessons are assigned to a specific statictic when they are resolved.
-* Aptitudes, Skills, and Proficienies take a number of lessons to adanve equal to twice the new
+* Aptitudes, Skills, and Proficienies require double the next rank value of lessons resolved to advance.
+* Aspects take a number of lessons require triple the next rank value of lessons resolved to advance.

 Natual Lessons: